 VR’s youth services work to reduce the dropout rate of youth with disabilities and improve their participation in employment-related activities.
 These programs focus on building self-esteem, developing personal leadership skills, and preparing young adults with disabilities for life beyond high school.

-You may want to participate in a specialized program designed to help you try out career choices and build leadership skills (see information below).
+You may want to participate in a specialized program designed to help you try out career choices and build leadership skills, or training experiences that give you professional and job-specific skills

 A VR counselor is available to assist you at your school.
 Talk with a teacher, your guidance counselor or school nurse about getting connected.
 Or you can contact the nearest VR office.